 Members will monitor and report levels of winter mortality to the Group, or any significant health issues encountered.
 It is considered that mortality within the group is approximately 2% for adults and 6% for calves in their first year.
-The winter of 2013-14 saw significant mortality in stags due to unusually high rainfall.
+The winters of 2013-14 and 2018-19 saw significant mortality due to unusually high rainfall.
+Mortality is also expected to be higher for 2020-21 due to a cold winter and spring.